Ohlomonchick/COVID-CT-segmentation-system/README.md

 ***ENGLISH***

-As a part of the competition we present a model which is able to segment areas of ground glass and consolidation and determine the severity of the illness (from CT-0 for being healthy to CT-4 for the most severe stage) on CT scans of COVID-19 patients.
+We present a model which is able to segment areas of ground glass and consolidation and determine the severity of the illness (from CT-0 for being healthy to CT-4 for the most severe stage) on CT scans of COVID-19 patients.

 Data